Las Vegas Alcohol and Drug Use Statistics

 Call 800-926-9037 (Who Answers?) for help from one of our specialists.

 Types of Therapy Used in Drug or Alcohol Rehab

 In addition to medications, various individual and group therapies may help you achieve lasting recovery:

-Cognitive behavioral therapy (CBT) focuses on helping patients identify their own problematic thought patterns and actions, and to increase their understanding of how these behaviors impact their substance use.
-CBT is based on the idea that psychological problems are often rooted in cognitive distortions, or faulty ways of thinking.
+Cognitive behavioral therapy focuses on helping patients identify their own problematic thought patterns and actions, and to increase their understanding of how these behaviors impact their substance use.

 Dialectical Behavior Therapy

 Dialectical behavioral therapy is a form of psychotherapy intended to help people change problematic thoughts and behaviors by learning to manage and change negative emotions, rather than trying to escape from them.